Free PDF Readers

 Free DOC Readers

-For information on seminars and training dates and updates on judges training please see the Judges Training News.
+For information on seminars and training dates and updates on judges training please see the Judges Training Notices.

 Compiled by Linda Whetstone and edited by Stephen Clarke.
 The section on Music and Interpretation of the Music was largely written by Ken Barnsley and other ideas came from “Dressage to Music” by Jane Kidd, The FEI “Dressage Handbook - Guidelines for Judging” and notes by FEI International Judge Katrina Wust “The Artistic Marks in Freestyle Competitions”.
 We are very grateful to all major contributors as well as those who gave their time, expertise and advice in compiling these notes.